huanhuashengling/laravel_phpmyadmin_nginx.conf/README.md

 nginx.conf use for pattern like this: http://ip(domain)/phpmyadmin as phpmyadmin index page and http://ip(domain)/ as laravel root

-Assume you have setup all the develop or production envirement, like centos + nginx + mysql + php56 + php-fpm + git + composer and download the phpmyadmin package and so on.
+Assume you have setup all the develop or production environment;

+Like centos + nginx + mysql + php56 + php-fpm + git + composer;

+Download the phpmyadmin and unpack into www root;

-1. unpack phpmyadmin into www root and make syslink to nginx html root
-2. clone your laravel project code into your www root. then use these code to make things working.
+Clone your laravel project code into your www root.

+First make syslink to nginx html root then use these code to make things working.

 ```